 Let’s look at some podcast statistics to consider, beginning with the sheer volume of podcasts that exist.

-More importantly for those of us that want to stick out and be found in a crowded digital space, the amount of podcasts that exist are about 0.1% of the total amount of blogs that exist!
+As a general rule, social media networks are leveling off in market share and saturation.
+After all, most Americans have a Facebook account, and that includes adolescents with their Instagram, Snapchat, and/or TikTok account.
+Likewise, other networks like YouTube are becoming ubiquitous channels for self-expression.
+Nonetheless, as these podcast statistics will show, Podcasting is a growing and attractive medium for marketers and businesses.More importantly for those of us that want to stick out and be found in a crowded digital space, the amount of podcasts that exist are about 0.1% of the total amount of blogs that exist!
 That’s an opportunity that is making podcasting a very attractive initiative for many marketers.
-In fact, here at Podfest, the keynote announced that there were more podcast listeners than Spotify listeners.
+In fact, the keynote at a recent podcasting conference I attended announced that there were more podcast listeners than Spotify listeners.
 Clearly podcasting as a mass medium has arrived.
-The question is: When will you launch your own podcast?
+The question is: When will YOU start a podcast?

-Podcasts were available in over 100 languages.
+4. Podcasts are available in over 100 languages.

 That’s more languages than most social networks have available.
 And it isn’t surprising, considering that in order to make a podcast all you really need is a way to record and edit audio, and a way to distribute it.
 This means that anywhere you can find high-speed internet access and consistent electricity, people with something to say can easily produce content.
 One can only assume that there are podcasts available in more languages, given the spread of internet access worldwide.

 What these numbers tell us, then, is that podcasting is becoming a major force in media consumption.
-That’s true whether you’re talking about Americans or the global population as a whole.

 So, who listens to podcasts, anyway?

 Besides the fact that there are a lot of people listening to podcasts, as followers of media trends and as marketers we want to know what the demographics are among listeners.
 Here are some basics about the typical podcast listener.